JEEP AVENGER ELECTRIC 2025 – SLOW CHARGING PROBLEMS, BMS, AND REAL-WORLD RANGE WINTER/SUMMER

-Discover all the known issues with the 2025 Jeep Avenger electric : real defects, critical issues, maintenance, and practical advice from an expert parts dealer to help you choose or better manage your compact electric SUV.
-The Jeep Avenger electric is one of the most talked-about models of 2025: Jeep's first 100% electric SUV, designed for those who want a distinctive style and the practicality of a zero-emission car for the city.
+Discover all the known problems of the 2025 Jeep Avenger electric: actual defects, critical issues, maintenance, and practical advice from an expert parts dealer to best choose or manage your compact electric SUV.
+The Jeep Avenger electric is one of the most discussed models of 2025: Jeep's first 100% electric SUV, designed for those who want a distinctive style and the practicality of a zero-emission car for the city.

-At our parts store, we speak daily with customers, repair shops, and suppliers of all brands.
-We analyze requests for parts, warranties, recalls, and concrete feedback.
-Seeing so many different cases allows us to understand the real strengths and weaknesses better than those who work solely on a single brand or model.
+In our parts store, we talk every day with customers, workshops, and suppliers from all brands.
+We analyze requests for parts, warranties, recall campaigns, and concrete feedback.
+Seeing so many different cases allows us to know real pros and cons better than those who only work on one brand or a single model.

-In this guide I want to explain to you clearly and honestly :
+In this guide, I want to explain clearly and honestly:

-- what is the difference between real summer/winter autonomy and the declared data;
+- what is the difference between real-world summer/winter range and declared data;

-BOKMAN WALLBOX 3.68 kW – ELECTRIC CAR CHARGING COLUMN (5 m)
+BOKMAN WALLBOX 3.68 kW – ELECTRIC CAR CHARGING STATION (5 m)

-3.68 kW home charging station with 5-meter cable and adjustable current 6–16A.
-Compatible with electric vehicles equipped with a Type 2 socket: Peugeot e-208, Renault Zoe, Dacia Spring, Fiat 500e, Tesla Model 3/Y , and many other BEVs.
-Includes a Schuko socket and integrated protections for safe and reliable charging.
+Home charging station 3.68 kW with a 5-meter cable and adjustable current 6–16A.
+Compatible with electric vehicles equipped with a Type 2 socket: Peugeot e-208, Renault Zoe, Dacia Spring, Fiat 500e, Tesla Model 3/Y, and many other BEVs.
+Includes Schuko socket and integrated protections for safe and reliable charging.

-The electric Jeep Avenger is built on Stellantis' e-CMP platform, shared with the Peugeot e-208, Opel Mokka-e, and DS3 E-Tense.
-A tried-and-tested foundation with clear strengths and limitations.
+The electric Jeep Avenger is built on the e-CMP Stellantis platform, shared with the Peugeot e-208, Opel Mokka-e, and DS3 E-Tense.
+A now proven basis, with clear strengths and limitations.

 - 54 kWh net battery;

-- front-wheel drive , designed for the city and not for traditional Jeep off-roading.
+- front-wheel drive, designed for city use and not traditional Jeep off-road.

-In practice it is a compact electric SUV optimised for:
+In practice, it's a compact electric SUV optimized for:

 - daily urban use;